1954 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Premium auction results below demonstrate how collectors have consistently recognized and rewarded the exceptional quality and historical significance of these specially struck proof quarters.
+Premium auction results below demonstrate how collectors have consistently recognized and rewarded exceptional quality in these specially struck proof quarters.

-Current marketplace dynamics reveal the enduring collector appeal and active trading patterns that keep these proof quarters in steady demand among quality-focused numismatists.
+Current marketplace dynamics reveal the enduring collector appeal and active trading patterns that keep these proof quarters in steady demand among quality-focused collectors.

 Market activity: 1954 Proof Quarter